Hire employees in

 Sick Leave

 Employees are entitled to paid sick leave for up to 730 days in a 900 day period.
-The employee will receive 80% of the wage paid by the employer.
-Employers commonly have benefits insurance schemes to cover the payment.
+Sick leave in Switzerland is managed in 2 ways.

 Termination Requirements

-Terminations in Switzerland can be complex and depend on the contract term and what's agreed on between the parties.
+Terminations in Switzerland can be complex and depend on the contract terms and what's agreed on between the parties.

 Compliant terminations include: